projx/qasa/README.md

 - Internet connection speed-tests
 - Query certain Web APIs

 Understandably, sane people use Grafana for this, it does it out-of-the-box... but I wanted the freedom of using something else, being able to easily point my data elsewhere, such as Splunk, ELK or even a Cloud service.
-So I wrote QtooL...
+So I wrote QASA...

 ## What is it?